joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0105-the-preaching-in-the-gospels.md

 >John 3:30 (CSB) He must increase, but I must decrease.”

 When Christ is exalted, we are made low.
 When we are exalted and garner and demand attention and talk about ourselves, Christ is made low.

+[^Deut 18:15]: Deuteronomy 18:15 (CSB) “The LORD your God will raise up for you a prophet like me from among your own brothers.
+You must listen to him.